 There are many active troops including Daisy, Brownies and Boy and Girl Scouts.
 Students in grades K-8 are eligible to join.
 More information including sign-up is sent home with students from the different organizations.

 Saint Christopher School's Ski Club allows 6th, 7th, and 8th grade students to get some fresh air and exercise during the cold winter months.
 Our club travels to Brandywine five Mondays beginning in January.
 There is an additional cost to cover lift tickets, equipment rental, and five trips on a Lakefront Lines bus.
 Participants also receive credit to the resort that they can use at a different time of their choosing.

 The Saint Christopher School Student Government consists of 7th and 8th grade students who are elected to serve for the entire school year.
 Their duties range from selecting a school-wide service project and pep rallies to planning middle school dances and assisting with various service projects.
 This is a great club for those who exemplify great leadership skills and who have a passion for serving others.

 It is the goal of the Saint Christopher School Yearbook Committee to capture the memorable moments of the school year through photography and written expression.
 Yearbook is open to middle students in the 6th, 7th and 8th grade.
-The group meets at least once a week after school to select photos, which they took, of the various events and activities that make each and every school year memorable.
-The students create the layout of the yearbook, select, upload, crop and place the pictures into the book, and write any articles or summaries that appear in the yearbook.
-The Saint Christopher School Yearbook is truly an expression of the fond memories of a school community.
+The group meets every Monday October through March after school for 40 minutes to select photos, which they took, of the various events and activities that make each and every school year memorable.
+The students create the yearbook layout, select, upload, crop and place the pictures into the online yearbook software, and write any articles or summaries that appear in the yearbook.
+The Saint Christopher School Yearbook is truly an expression of the fond memories of the school community.